dehesa/finance-ig/README.md

     > Please be mindful of the [limits enforced by IG](https://labs.ig.com/faq#limits).

 -   Create an in-memory or file database with the `DB` instance.
+    <br>The database is _work in progress_; currently only supporting price resolutions of one minute.

 Although you can cherry pick which service to use, it might be simpler to let the convenience `Services` to initialize all subservices for you.
 To log in you need: